NotTanJune/GenAI-for-Visual-Synthesis/PIPELINE_STRUCTURE.md

 # Updated Image Editing Pipeline Structure

 ## Overview
-This pipeline performs sophisticated vehicle editing with background regeneration through a 4-stage process.
+This pipeline performs controllable vehicle-focused editing with background regeneration through a 4-stage process, orchestrated either from the CLI (`python main.py`) or the FastAPI service (`api.py`).

 ## Pipeline Flow